Myofascial release therapy – release fascia and move better!

 Myofascial release is a hands-on therapy.
 The fascia responds to gentle, sustained pressure by softening and releasing; each release can take several minutes.
 There’s no sudden manipulation, no stripping out of the muscles, and the physics of how fascia works mean that the effect is surprisingly deep and long lasting.
 It is also very safe.
 I have trained under Ruth Duncan of MFR UK who completed her postgraduate training with John F Barnes, the world’s leading authority on myofascial release.

 Click here for a great article from What Doctors Don’t Tell You magazine which talks particularly about the effect MFR can have on fibromyalgia, chronic fatigue and scarring.
+You might also be interested in my blog post on the relationship between fascia and chronic pain.

 And I’m sure I’ll be writing more on this page – do come back.